CGR National Awards

 The Reserve Organization of America (ROA) annually presents the Reserve Outstanding Junior Officer Award to the Coast Guard Reserve junior officer judged to exemplify those characteristics expected of an outstanding junior officer during the past fiscal year.

-Congratulations, LT Barber, on his selection as the Reserve Outstanding Junior Officer!
+Congratulations, Lt.
+Mankowski, on his selection as the Reserve Outstanding Junior Officer!

 Reserve Outstanding Chief Warrant Officer Award